In this post I’m going to answer a really popular question: Is hypnotherapy or the low FODMAP diet better for managing IBS?

 Pro’s and Con’s of Gut Directed Hypnotherapy

-Again, we’ll start with hypnotherapy.
+We’ll start with hypnotherapy.

 I’ve worked with many clients who have successfully gone back to booking holidays away, taking long car journeys, and eating out in restaurants again without all that old fear and anxiety.
 In fact the gut hypnotherapy program I take my clients through doesn’t just focus on reducing your symptoms, it also helps you to get back doing all of the things you love.

 When it comes to how quickly you can expect results, some people feel significant differences in a very short space of time, whilst for others it can take a bit longer.
-I’ve worked with clients who after just 3 sessions went from experiencing terror at the thought of eating out to enjoying fish and chips with their friends on the beach with no reaction.
+I’ve worked with clients who after just 3 sessions went from experiencing terror at the thought of eating out to enjoying fish and chips with their friends with no reaction.

 Pro’s and Con’s of Low Fodmap